Pittsburgh Pinball League Rules updated August 2024

 Interference is a serious violation of league play rules, and a penalty will be assessed on the violator.

 A slam tilt is one caused by an aggressive and excessive shove of the machine, or by an attempted bang back or death save, and is considered illegal.
-The violator will receive a zero score for that game.
+The violator will receive a zero score for that game (last place for the game) and an additional one point penalty from their weekly total.
 That player will also not receive choice of game or order for the following game.

 Serious violations are those so designated in these rules, as well as any conduct by a player that the SLO determines to be exceptionally detrimental to the league.